PROPERTY JOURNAL

 'The cost of data-driven technologies has been steadily decreasing, making them more accessible to a wider range of organisations in the built environment sector,' said a tech partner.
 'This is encouraging the adoption of these tools, particularly among smaller businesses and municipalities that may have been hesitant in the past due to perceived cost barriers.'

-Despite the initial set-up costs, our findings suggest that the price of technological solutions are decreasing as adoption increases.
+Despite the initial set-up costs, our findings suggest that the price of technologies are decreasing as adoption increases.
 This trend indicates a shift towards greater affordability and accessibility of technologies, leading to broader adoption and innovation across the sector.

 By contrast, while mainstream construction material costs may be relatively affordable, they are not sustainable.
 With 11% of carbon emissions coming from building materials and construction, the industry needs more sustainable products.